 Establishing the Foundation for a National Middle Neighborhoods Movement

-Following the publication of On the Edge: America's Middle Neighborhoods, The American Assembly (TAA) organized convenings in cities across the United States to facilitate author presentations aimed at informing audiences and determining the potential scope for future work.
+Following the publication of On the Edge: America's Middle Neighborhoods, The American Assembly organized convenings in cities across the US to facilitate author presentations aimed at informing audiences and determining the potential scope for future work.
 Convenings have been paired with strategic meetings among elected officials, urban policy experts, community development practitioners, and researchers.
 These outreach activities were organized to:

 - Help practitioners, policymakers, and advocates active in the fields of city governance, city planning and community development understand that improving neighborhoods is a distinct area of practice, research, and investment.